-- 1. Choose Object > New Picture Frame or click the 🔛 icon in the object toolbar. - 2.
-With the mouse, drag a frame with the desired position and size in the document.
+- 1. Choose Object > New Picture Frame or click the icon in the object toolbar. - 2.
+A dialog box appears, allowing you to select the picture that you want to be displayed in the frame.
+Choose a picture file and confirm with OK. - 3.
+The picture frame is inserted.